 Quick Answer

-Maritime laws, which are often known as admiralty law, are laws that grant certain rights to the numerous maritime workers across the country.
-These laws can apply to workers or their employers if they are working on the high seas.
-For the most part, they govern what happens in the event that an accident happens on the high seas.
+Maritime law, often referred to as admiralty law, grants rights to the numerous maritime workers across the country.
+This body of law can apply to workers or their employers if they are working in the maritime industry.
+For the most part, maritime laws will govern what happens in the event that an accident happens on navigable waters or the high seas.

 These laws are some of the oldest in the country and this can make them difficult to interpret, as some of them have changed a lot over the years.
 This means cases involving maritime accidents will require a skilled and experienced maritime law attorney, one who is well-versed in the current laws and their application.

-Historically, maritime law was only applicable in cases where an accident occurred on the high seas but in modern times, they apply to all over the “navigable waters” in the U.S. This can get confusing, as the definition of navigable waters is somewhat difficult and usually, attorneys will need to use previous cases and precedence to strengthen their case.
+Historically, maritime law was only applicable in cases where an accident occurred on the high seas.
+The “high seas” is a term that is used to refer to any body of water that is beyond the territorial waters of a specific country or state.
+In modern times, maritime laws also apply all over the “navigable waters” in the U.S. This can get confusing, as the definition of navigable waters is somewhat difficult to pin down and usually, attorneys will need to use previous cases and precedence to strengthen their case.

 This means that land-locked bodies of waters are usually governed by the state laws where the water is located rather than maritime law.